 Dosage compensation analysis

 For each sample and cell type, expression values were aggregated using a pseudobulk approach with scuttle v1.14.0 (McCarthy et al., 2017).
 Specifically, the expression counts of all cells belonging to a cell type were summed for each gene across the genome.
 Using this approach instead of the expression of each cell reflects that the sample is the biological replicate and not the cell itself (Lun and Marioni 2017).
 Genes for each cell type were then filtered in two ways.
 First, genes were kept if they were expressed in >= 5% of cells (> 1 count).
-Second, genes had to have a pseudo-bulk log2(CPM) (counts per million) > 2 in more than half of standard (ST) or drive (SR) males.
-Dosage was measured as the ratio of expression of X-linked genes to the median autosomal expression (log2(X:A).
-In each cell type, a non-parametric two-sided Wilcoxon test was used to test for deviations of log2(X:A) from 0 in standard (ST) males, with μ set to 0, and differences in log2(X:A) between SR and ST males.
+Second, genes had to have a pseudo-bulk log2(CPM) (counts per million) > 2 in more than half of standard or drive males.
+Dosage was measured as the ratio of expression of X-linked genes to the median autosomal expression.
+In each cell type, a non-parametric two-sided Wilcoxon test was used to test for deviations of log2(X:A) from 0 in standard males, with μ set to 0, and differences in log2(X:A) between standard and drive males.

-Differential abundance analysis
+Differential cell type abundance analysis